Skip to main content

 |

 We had high hopes for our eight-day trip to England with our 5-year-old son.
 We planned to introduce him to extended family — my husband is English — and attend a wedding.
 We overlooked one thing, however: jet lag.
-Our visit was crushed by four days of fatigue, grumpiness and recovery as my son and I collapsed for midday naps when our internal clocks were telling us “Bedtime!”

-I agonized over the hours wasted on lost sleep and adjustment on this time-sensitive trip, and wondered: What could we have done differently?
+Our visit was crushed by four days of fatigue, grumpiness and recovery as my son and I collapsed for midday naps when our internal clocks were telling us, “Bedtime!”
+I agonized over the hours wasted on lost sleep and adjustment on this time-sensitive trip.
+What could we have done differently?

-1. Consider the age of your child.
+1. Consider the age of your child

-According to Amy Maidenberg, M.D., a board-certified pediatrician at Sage Pediatrics in Oakland, California, the age of the child significantly affects the potential for jet lag.
-Babies who are “newborn to 2 months have not yet established a diurnal cycle, so jet lag will probably not impact them,” she says (though, she notes, infants that young are also more at risk for catching an infectious disease while on a trip).
+Babies who are “newborn to 2 months have not yet established a diurnal cycle, so jet lag will probably not impact them,” she says.
+However, she does note that infants that young are also more at risk for catching an infectious disease while on a trip.

 For kids ages 2 to 5, time-zone changes start to cause regression.
 “Babies who have already learned to sleep through the night might have more night wakening,” says Maidenberg.
-“Older kids [those who no longer nap] will probably respond similarly to adults physically, but might be less driven than adults to stay awake in attempts to adjust to the schedule.”
+“Older kids [who no longer nap] will probably respond similarly to adults physically, but might be less driven than adults to stay awake in attempts to adjust to the schedule.”

-2. Prep the kids.
+2. Prep the kids

 Danna Brumley, a mother of two who travels for her job as co-owner of the small group travel company Earthbound Expeditions, also emphasizes the importance of keeping kids (and parents!) hydrated.
 “Drink lots of water before, during and after the flight.”